Cutting PDF download bloat for contract reviewers.

 A surface complaint masking three distinct jobs-to-be-done.

 Customer Operations was fielding repeat complaints, but the surface complaint — "the PDF is too big" — wasn't the real one.
-I worked through the inbound feedback with CX and ran short interviews with five power-users to understand why people were downloading in the first place.
+I worked through the inbound feedback with CX and ran short interviews with five daily users to understand why people were downloading in the first place.
 Three jobs-to-be-done emerged.

 Sharing the contract with someone outside the platform — a partner, a subcontractor, opposing counsel.
 Printing a specific section for offline review.
 And quickly re-reading their own checklist or markup work in a single document.
 Each job needed a different slice of the document.
 The current export bundled all three.